Venerons/civis/docs/manual.md

 * **Def:** Defence power of the unit, used to prevent damage in a fight.
 * **Mov:** Movement points of the unit, used to move around the map.

-A unit can do various actions, depending to the unit type.
+A unit can do various actions.
 Actions can be:

 * **Move:** Move the unit to another tile.
 To move, a unit requires Mov points and consumes a Mov point every tiles moved.
 Some tiles consumes more Mov than others, see the section _The Map_ for futher informations.
 * **Fortify:** Fortify the unit, that gain a +25% Atk/Def until it's fortified.
 Moving the unit de-fortify the unit.
 * **Kill:** Kill the unit to gain a small amount of gold.
 The unit will be removed.
 * **No Orders:** Issue no orders to the unit, that will be left as it is.

+Some units have also special orders, depending to the unit type.
+Actions can be:

 * **Settle:** Settle a city in the tile where the unit is.
 Only available for settlers.
+* **Build Streer:** Build a street on the tile where the unit stands.
+A street reduce the Mov needed to enter the tile.
+* **Build Improvement:** Build an improvement.
+An improvement can improve a tile Food/Production/Gold values.

 ### Fighting
 A fight is resolved this way: